 Backpack with fellow veterans through the rugged and unforgettable Mojave Desert on this 6-day journey.

 Desert life provides the opportunity for you to find challenge, purpose and camaraderie while discovering new ways to connect to service in civilian life.
-This particular course is designed for all levels of backpacking expertise as you embark to explore some of the most iconic desert wilderness in the United States.
-As a weeklong course, you’ll carry less pack weight to focus on covering greater distances.
-Along the way, the group will take time to reflect, relate and support one another as you swap stories and take turns leading the group down the trail.
+This week-long course is designed for all levels of backpacking experience as you explore some of the most iconic desert wilderness in the United States and backpack through the vast expanses of the Mojave Desert.
+The ruggedly beautiful Joshua Tree National Park receives more than a million visitors each year, but only a handful of those venture more than a mile from the parking lot.
+With this up-close view, you’ll travel through the rich ecosystem of birds and animals beside the parks’ namesake Joshua Tree, cholla cactus and palms.
+Along the way, the group will take time to reflect, relate and support one another as you swap stories and take turns leading the group down the trail, cook backcountry meals and set up camp under the bright starry night sky of Joshua Tree.

 Outward Bound Veterans expeditions focus on team camaraderie and the opportune challenges available in nature as tools to build connections and successes beyond military life.
 These expeditions encourage participants to explore their strengths and bond with fellow veterans in a safe, positive, goal-oriented environment that allows each veteran to apply their service skills in new ways.
 From carrying heavy packs, moving fatigued muscles and sleeping outside to exerting leadership, communication and decision-making skills, these courses help shape and support the self-confidence and sense of purpose many veterans need to continue serving as leaders in their families, communities and the nation.